cilium/cilium/Documentation/gettingstarted/k8s-install-openshift-okd.rst

    sshKey: |
      ssh-rsa <REDACTED>

-You may wish to make a few changes, e.g. adding more nodes.
-If you do change any of the CIDRs, you will need to make sure that ``clusterPoolIPv4PodCIDR`` and ``clusterPoolIPv4MaskSize`` used below reflect those changes.
-Also make sure that the ``clusterPoolIPv4PodCIDR`` does not conflict with any other addresses in the same network, e.g. the VPC CIDR.
+You may wish to make a few changes, e.g. increase the number of nodes.
+If you do change any of the CIDRs, you will need to make sure that Helm values used below reflect those changes.
+Namely - ``clusterNetwork`` should match ``clusterPoolIPv4PodCIDR`` & ``clusterPoolIPv4MaskSize``.
+Also make sure that the ``clusterNetwork`` does not conflict with ``machineNetwork`` (which represents the VPC CIDR in AWS).

 Next, generate OpenShift manifests: